 That’s when he threw his head back and belly laughed.
-It softened me and I started laughing too.
-We ended up having a lovely dinner with even lovelier conversation.
+It softened me, and I started laughing too.
+We ended up having a lovely dinner with an even lovelier conversation.
 Time alone without distractions gave me an opportunity to remember some of the reasons I fell in love with him.
-He underreacts when I overreact which settles me down.
+He underreacts when I overreact, which settles me down.

 Doing the “Right Things” With the Wrong Heart